[

 authentication method

-for webhooks, using merchant and signature parameters in headers.
+for webhooks, with merchant and signature parameters included in the headers.

-If you receive an incorrect signature response, verify your API keys and encryption value, then consult the Solidgate support team for further assistance.
+If you receive an incorrect signature response, verify your API keys and encryption value, then contact the Solidgate support team for further assistance.

 Outgoing requests for IP addresses